Access and Inclusion

 You are here

-- Students should contact the McCulloch Center for Global Initiatives (MCGI) Study Abroad office first, and determine what study abroad program(s) may be best suited to their academic goals and financial needs.
+- Students should check the McCulloch Center for Global Initiatives (MCGI) Study Abroad website for a list of approved programs, application instructions, financial aid (Laurel Fellowship) details, etc. Take advantage of the McCulloch Center’s info sessions, peer advising, and other resources to determine what programs may be best suited to your academic goals and needs.

-- Spanish majors or minors must then contact our study abroad advisors before registering for courses abroad to determine what courses may receive credit towards the Spanish major or minor upon satisfactory completion.
+- Spanish majors or minors must then contact our departmental study abroad advisor before applying to a program and registering for courses abroad.
+The departmental advisor will determine what courses may receive credit towards the Spanish major or minor upon satisfactory completion.
+The departmental advisor for Latin America and Spain is Professor Nieves Romero-Diaz.

 - The Department of Spanish, Latina/o, Latin American Studies will give a maximum of 8 credits total at the 200 or 300 levels towards its major or minor for students who spend one semester abroad and up to 20 credits will be given towards their major or minor for students who spend two semesters abroad.